Tahaylmz/gamification-wheel/DEVELOPER.md

 ## 📋 About the Project

-**Gamification Wheel** - An interactive wheel application developed with Flutter, following Clean Architecture principles and BLoC pattern for state management.
+**Gamification Wheel** - An interactive wheel application developed with Flutter, following Clean Architecture principles and the BLoC pattern for state management.

 ### 🎯 Features
 - Clean Architecture (Domain, Data, Presentation Layers)